focustense/StardewUI/Docs/framework/binding-context.md

 - `click=|^SelectItem(Id)|`, which refers to the same-named method on `MenuViewModel`
 - `text={Text}` and `text={Price}` which are referring, _not_ to the `MenuViewModel` anymore, but to properties on the `MenuItem`.

 What happened?
 Although we only actually provided a single "model" (the `MenuViewModel`), the _context_ changed as soon as `*repeat` was encountered.
 Repeaters replace the original binding context (`MenuViewModel`) with a context referring to the specific item in the collection (`MenuItem`).
-As far as those inner `<label>` elements are concerned, the "model" or "data" is actually `MenuViewModel`.
+As far as those inner `<label>` elements are concerned, the "model" or "data" is actually `MenuItem`.

 This behavior isn't necessarily limited to repeaters; for example, another way to narrow or drill down the context would be the [`*context` attribute](starml.md#structural-attributes).